pulumi/terraform-provider-vsphere/website/docs/d/virtual_machine.html.markdown

 * `name` - (Required) The name of the virtual machine.
 This can be a name or path.
-* `datacenter_id` - (Optional) The [managed object reference
+* `datacenter_id` - (Optional) The managed object reference
-  ID][docs-about-morefs] of the datacenter the virtual machine is located in.
+  ID of the datacenter the virtual machine is located in.
   This can be omitted if the search path used in `name` is an absolute path.
   For default datacenters, use the `id` attribute from an empty `vsphere_datacenter` data source.
 * `scsi_controller_scan_count` - (Optional) The number of SCSI controllers to scan for disk attributes and controller types on.
 Default: `1`.

-[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider

 ~> **NOTE:** For best results, ensure that all the disks on any templates you use with this data source reside on the primary controller, and leave this value at the default.
-See the [`vsphere_virtual_machine`][docs-virtual-machine-resource] resource documentation for the significance of this setting, specifically the [additional requirements and notes for cloning][docs-virtual-machine-resource-cloning] section.
+See the `vsphere_virtual_machine` resource documentation for the significance of this setting, specifically the `additional requirements and notes for cloning` section.

-[docs-virtual-machine-resource-cloning]: /docs/providers/vsphere/r/virtual_machine.html#additional-requirements-and-notes-for-cloning

 ## Attribute Reference